 - A synopsis of the program, including a brief statement on how the program will have a demonstrated impact and engage relevant stakeholders.
 The SOI should identify local partners as appropriate;

 - A concise breakdown explicitly identifying the program’s objectives and the activities and expected results that contribute to each objective; and,

 - A brief description of the applicant(s) that demonstrates the applicant(s) expertise and capacity to implement the program and manage a U.S. government award.

-An organization may submit no more than one (1) SOI per category, for a total of two (2) SOIs, and must explicitly identify the category the SOI is being submitted.
-SOIs that request less than $750,000 or more than $3,000,000 may be deemed technically ineligible.
+An organization may submit no more than two SOIs under this solicitation.
+SOIs that request less than $500,000 or more than $2,000,000 may be deemed technically ineligible.

 IV.
 Review and Selection Process

 The Department’s Office of Acquisitions Management (AQM) will determine technical eligibility for all SOI submissions.
 All technically eligible SOIs will then be reviewed against the same four criteria by a DRL Review Panel: quality of program idea, inclusivity of marginalized populations, program planning, and ability to achieve objectives/institutional capacity.
 Additionally, the Panel will evaluate how the SOI meets the solicitation request, U.S. foreign policy goals, and DRL’s overall priority needs.
 Panelists review each SOI individually against the evaluation criteria, not against competing SOIs.
 To ensure all SOIs receive a balanced evaluation, the DRL Review Panel will review the first page of the SOI up to the page limit and no further.
 All Panelists must sign non-disclosure agreements and conflict of interest agreements.